 I’m having a hard time with this one.
 Not only has almost every blogger at ZD written on this topic today, they’ve almost all got a unique angle on the Chrome OS that involves making blatantly stupid statements.

 Google hasn’t hit any home runs?
 What is your definition of a home run?
 How about video sharing site in the world?
 That’d be Youtube.
-How about most used blogging platform.
+How about looking at a most used blogging platform comparison.
 That’d be Blogger.
 Largest ad network?
 That’d be Adwords, followed by Doubleclick.

 I could go on.
 Do I need to, or have I proven my point?